 On 16 June 1802, at Fort Wilkinson, the Creek Indians ceded two strips of land, one in central Georgia just west of the Oconee River and the other in the southeast corner of the state.
 Today, the first tract is part of Morgan, Putnam, Baldwin, Jones, Wilkinson, and Laurens Counties.
 The second tract, known as the Tallassee Strip, is located between the Altamaha River and St. Mary’s River, and is now part of Wayne, Brantley, and Charlton Counties.

 The Act of 11 May 1803 established the general process by which the land lottery would operate.
 The law outlined the creation of three counties and thirteen districts: five districts in Baldwin County, three districts in Wayne County, and five districts in Wilkinson County.
-Each district was to be surveyed into lots, containing 202 ½ acres each in Baldwin and Wilkinson Counties and 490 acres each in Wayne County.
+Each district was to be surveyed into lots, containing 202 ½ acres each in Baldwin baccarat and Wilkinson Counties and 490 acres each in RoutineWealth best ai companies to invest in Wayne County.
 In the end, 4,580 land lots were surveyed.
 All square (or whole) lots, as well as all islands containing more than 100 acres, were included in the land lottery drawing.
 All fractions were held out and sold at public auction in 1806.

 The task of registering eligible participants for the land lottery fell upon the justices of the inferior courts of the counties.
 They were charged with compiling a list of participants in their respective counties from May 1803 to 1 March 1804, along with the number of draws to which each person was entitled.
 Each list was sent to the Executive Department and a copy was deposited in the Superior Court of the county.
 Those entering the land lottery were required to pay 12.5 cents per draw to the justices for the privilege of being registered.